Independent vs. dependent variables: Key differences with examples

 In academia, identifying these variables helps researchers analyze relationships between factors, forming the foundation of scientific studies.

-Types of Independent Variables
+What are the Types of Independent Variables?

 Independent variables can be broadly categorized into two types based on how they are manipulated or observed in research: